Teju0912/LiveCityInfo-Weather_Map_News_Insights/README.md

      - virtualenv venv
 * Activate the virtual environment: conda activate venv/

-2.Install Requirements:
+2. Install Requirements:

 * Install all necessary dependencies from the requirements file:
     - pip install -r requirements.txt
 * If you don’t have a requirements.txt file, manually install required packages like:
     - pip install requests pillow tkinter matplotlib geopy gtts playsound deep-translator

-3.Set Up the Jupyter Notebook:
+3. Set Up the Jupyter Notebook:

 * Open the Jupyter Notebook in your virtual environment.
 * Run the following commands: